 The emergence of such novel applications, combined with the UK’s legacy of internationally excellent research in Continuum Mechanics, offers the opportunity for the UK to establish itself at the forefront of fundamental research in complex media and related applications.
-We will therefore grow investment in this area as a proportion of the EPSRC portfolio.

 By the end of the Delivery Plan, we aim to have: